 The increase in concentration as measured by the HHI can be calculated independently of the overall market concentration by doubling the product of the market shares of the merging firms.
-For example, the merger of firms with shares of 5 percent and 10 percent of the market would increase the HHI by $100 (5 \times 10 \times 2 = 100)$ .
-The explanation for this technique is as follows: In calculating the HHI before the merger, the market shares of the merging firms are squares individually: $(a)^2 + (b)^2$ .
-After the merger, the sum of those shares would be squared: $(a + b)^2$ , which equals $a^2 + 2ab + b^2$ .
+For example, the merger of firms with shares of 5 percent and 10 percent of the market would increase the HHI by 100 ( $5 \times 10 \times 2 = 100$ ).
+The explanation for this technique is as follows: In calculating the HHI before the merger, the market shares of the merging firms are squares individually: (a) + (b).
+After the merger, the sum of those shares would be squared: (a + b), which equals $a^2 + 2ab + b^2$ .
 The increase in the HHI therefore is represented by 2ab.

-of more than 100 points are likely to create or enhance market power or facilitate its exercise.
+c) Post-Merger HHI Above 1800.
+The Agency regards markets in this region to be highly concentrated.
+Mergers producing an increase in the HHI of less than 50 points, even in highly concentrated markets post-merger, are unlikely to have adverse competitive consequences and ordinarily require no further analysis.
+Mergers producing an increase in the HHI of more than 50 points in highly concentrated markets post-merger potentially raise significant competitive concerns, depending on the factors set forth in Sections 2-5 of the Guidelines.
+Where the post-merger HHI exceeds 1800, it will be presumed that mergers producing an increase in the HHI of more than 100 points are likely to create or enhance market power or facilitate its exercise.
 The presumption may be overcome by a showing that factors set forth in Sections 2-5 of the Guidelines make it unlikely that the merger will create or enhance market power or facilitate its exercise, in light of market concentration and market shares.

-1.52 Factors Affecting the Significance of Market Shares and Concentration
+1.52 Factors Affecting the Significance

+of Market Shares and Concentration